GSAPP-CDP/Smorgasbord/src/content/modules/11-interactive-web/113-data-and-apis.md

 ```js
 console.log("this works");
 ```
 2. Link the JavaScript file to the HTML file with a script tag.
-When implementing JavaScript on your webpages, insert the script just above the closing `</body>` tag.
+When implementing JavaScript on your webpages, insert the script **just above the closing `</body>` tag**.
 The browser renders HTML onto a page in the order you’ve written it.
 We load `<script>` tags just before the end of the document to ensure that the rest of our content has loaded first.

 ```js
 <body>